idestis/ori-service/README.md

 INFO[0000] Event: id:1 message:"Deployment has beed created successfully" timestamp:<send:1569500037894488000 receive:1569500037898843000 > deployment_id:1
 ```

-Default output if no params given
+Default output if no params was given will show you help information

 ```bash
 -add string